 Typically, a bridging loan:

 The way bridging loans are structured can differ from lender to lender:

-Some loan structures only require you to make repayments on your original loan until settlement.
-During the bridging period, the interest on the bridging loan gets added to your ongoing balance on your bridging loan.
-When your existing property is sold.
-Other loan structures require you make payments on both loans from the time you open the new loan.
+- Some loan structures only require you to make repayments on your original loan until settlement at your new property.
+During the bridging period, however, the interest on the bridging loan gets added to the ongoing balance of your bridging loan.
+When your existing property is sold, and the original mortgage is discharged, you then start making repayments on the principal of that bridging loan (plus the added interest).